Supplier/Lender Same

 The 1971 recommendations from The Crowther Committee were applied in the Consumer Credit Act 1974.
 Their recommendations focused around the liability for creditors.
 They suggested that creditors should be jointly and severally liable alongside suppliers for purchases or services paid for with credit cards.
 This recommendation is what contributed to the introduction of Section 75 of the consumer credit act 1974 (CCA 1974).

 The reason for passing liability to the creditor was based mainly on the market at the time, which is undoubtedly outdated.
 In the ’70s credit card companies had close relationships with the merchants that accepted their card type.
-Those merchants were somewhat represented by the credit companies and were said to be good if they had the backing of such companies.
+Those merchants were somewhat represented by the credit companies and were said to be good if they had the endorsement of such companies.

 Therefore if something were to go wrong, they would both be to blame.